ubarsc/rios/doc/source/concurrency.rst

 By default, no concurrency is enabled.
 The three stages above take place in sequence, for each block, before moving to the next block

-If concurrency is enabled, the same model still operates, but parts of it can be performed simultaneously, within the limits of the available hardware.
+If concurrency is enabled, the same model still operates, but these stages can be performed simultaneously, within the limits of the available hardware.

 The reading of input data is divided up at the level of single blocks of data